Arrests in $78m Kenya corruption scandal

 - Africa Live: Updates on this and other news stories

-- Viewpoint: Is Kenya serious about tackling corruption?
+- Is Kenya serious about tackling corruption?

 - Kenya country profile